yogin16/streamlit_commands/README.md

 **Please note:** These commands are scanned from the `commands` package on the start up of the app.
 You can just checkout the boiler plate and start adding any new command in the `commands` directory as per your needs.

+It is must to extend your command to be stateless - as it is expecting command to be Singleton.
+Also, the command should extend the base `Command` class and have `@register()` decorator as shown in above example.

 ## Instructions:
+(Assumes python3)
 ### Start the app
 ```bash
 sh start.sh